bridgetownrb/bridgetown/bridgetown-website/src/_docs/command-line-usage.md

 ```

 Running `bin/bridgetown my_task` would result in printing out the root path of the site as well as executing the `say_status` Thor action.

+{%@ Note type: :warning %}
+  The `site` variable is lazy-loaded, aka the site doesn't initialize before the `site` variable is accessed.
+You can add `run_initializers` to the top of your task block to ensure all site configurations, hooks, etc. have been executed.
+You can also pass a different initializer context (other than `:rake`) by providing the context as an argument.
+For example: `run_initializers context: :server`
+{% end %}

 ## Console Commands